7eggert/mergerfs-tools/README.md

 ### mergerfs.dup

 Duplicates files & directories across drives in pool.
+If more than one file exists across the pool branches the one with the most recent `mtime` is used, if they are equal the most recent `ctime`, then the largest file.

 Copies files to drives with the most free space.
+Removes files beyond the **count** specified.

 Run as `root`.
 Requires `rsync` to be installed.